marcgurevitx/peg-ms/README.md

 **peg.ms** is a pattern-matching library for [MiniScript](https://miniscript.org/), based on [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEGs).

-(To debug or pretty print large objects there is a `._str` method implemented for each class.)
+(To debug or pretty print large objects there is a `._str` method implemented for almost each class.)

 (The examples use `import "peg"` for simple looks.
 Use `ensureImport` to avoid rebuilding `pegGrammar`.)